pswegr/front-end-take-home/design-docs/MessageBar.md

 - Error

 ### Buttons
 Message bar can have a set of two buttons located at the bottom of the component or on the right side of the component.
-Buttons are available only on two types of Message bars: information and error
+Buttons are available only on two types of Message bars: Information and Error.

 ![Buttons.png](mockups/Buttons.png)